-Stage 2 requirements for support of MoQ transport are specified clause 5.37.9.2 of 3GPP TS 23.501 [28].
+Stage 2 requirements for support of MoQ transport are specified in clause 5.37.9.2 of 3GPP TS 23.501 [28].

 The UP function shall set the MOQ feature flag in the UP Function Features IE if it supports MoQ transport in the UP function.